mscaudill/openseize/paper/paper.md

 # Acknowledgements

 We thank Josh Baker for help in debugging and testing Openseize on real-world EEG data as well as critical reading of the manuscript.
-This work was generously supported through the Ting Tsung and Wei Fong Chao Foundation at Texas Children's Hospital.
+This work was generously supported through the Ting Tsung and Wei Fong Chao Foundation.

 # References